Principled-Evolution/aicertify/docs/flexible_extraction.md

 - **Default configurations**: Default configurations are provided for common metric types.
 - **Feature flags**: The system can be enabled or disabled using feature flags.
 - **Plugin system**: Custom extractors can be registered for new metric types.
+- **Evaluator Registry Integration**: Automatic extraction of metrics based on the evaluator registry.
+- **Policy Parameter Support**: Integration with the policy parameter system.

 ## Architecture